 Statute of Limitations

-The Importance of Hiring an Attorney When Facing Felony Charges.
+The Importance of Hiring an Attorney When Facing Felony or Misdemeanor Charges.

-If convicted of a Felony it will be part of your permanent record.
+If convicted of any Felony or a Misdemeanor it will be part of your permanent record.
 There is no “expungement” or “sealing” of crimes in Arizona.
-Being convicted of a Felony could result in a prison sentence, and decrease your chances of finding quality employment.
+Being convicted of a crime could result in a prison sentence or jail time, and decrease your chances of finding quality employment.
 You can lose your civil rights to vote or possess a firearm.
 Being convicted of multiple felonies or having a prior felony conviction could result in enhanced and greater prison sentences.